top of page

 What's the basics?

 Formula E, officially the ABB FIA Formula E World Championship, is a single-seater motorsport championship for electric cars.
 The inaugural championship race was held in Beijing in September 2014.
 Since 2020, the series has FIA world championship status.
 Racing takes place mostly on temporary street circuits, with a view to bringing the series easily to the fans in their cities.
-The Formula E championship is currently contested by eleven teams with two drivers each.
+The Formula E championship is currently contested by ten teams with two drivers each.
 The sport features electric-powered race cars similar in style to the hybrid-drive cars of Formula 1 and other single seater categories.
 Unlike some other racing series, Formula E has one type of tyres (all weather tyres), which are now supplied by Hankook, and previously were supplied by Michelin.
 The cars used are more in line with a 'spec' series, given that the battery pack and chassis are of standard design rather than unique to a team, although some parts such as the powertrain can be made by a team or provided by a supplier/customer team.

 How can i follow formula e?